We are Franklin

 No matter what brings you to our door, fun is guaranteed!

-Franklin Makerspace will be that place where people can find their passion.
-Learn some skills; start a small business, or find a good paying job - with some great area industries starving for a higher-skilled workforce.
+Franklin Makerspace will be the place where people can find their passion, learn new skills, possibly start a small business, or find a good paying job - with some great area industries starving for a skilled workforce.
 The irony of having people who need good jobs and good jobs that need the right people - in the same community - can no longer stand!

 Obviously we are pumped to get going, but a makerspace is also a place to chill and hang out; meet some new people.
 It is a place to enjoy a hobby or find a new one.